brannondorsey/apibuilder/README.md

 ###Returned JSON

-All data returned by the api is wrapped in a `json` object with a `data` array.
+All data returned by your API is wrapped in a `json` object with a `data` array.
 If there is an error, or no results are found, an `error` variable with a corresponding error message will be returned __instead__ of a `data` property.
 If your API is setup incorrectly in you `api.php` page a `config_error` array is returned.

 Inside the `data` property is an array of objects that are returned as a result of the URL parameters that will be outlined shortly.